LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ---
-title: "LibrePhotos Install"
+title: "LibrePhotos ARM Install"
-excerpt: "How to install Libre Photos."
+excerpt: "How to install Libre Photos on a Pi."
 last_modified_at: 2021-03-07
 category: 1
 ---